 NICOLE FREY EDWARDS

-Prior to arriving at Revival in March 2017, Nicole worked at Gunshow and credits the restaurant for pushing her past her creative comfort zone.
+Prior to arriving at Revival in the spring of 2017, Edwards worked at Gillespie’s Gunshow and credits the restaurant for pushing her past her creative comfort zone.
 “When I first started at Gunshow, my ideas grew out of things I had seen at other restaurants but didn’t have a hand in, and now it’s morphed into exploring ways to use interesting ingredients that are available to me right now.
 Understanding seasonality has had a huge influence on me.”

-Nicole lives in Marietta with her chef husband Chris, their dog and two cats.
+Edwards currently lives in Marietta with her husband Chris, who is also a chef, their dog and two cats.

 Adam began his schooling as a History major, with the intentions of going to law school.
 He quickly realized the error of his ways and found himself as a food runner/server at Cakes & Ale in Decatur, GA.
 Eventually he became the General Manager of that restaurant and realized his passion for service.